Alyson Leigh Rosenfeld

-Alyson Leigh Rosenfeld (born March 21, 1987) is an American stage and voice actress, best known for voicing Bonnie, Nurse Joy, and Sophocles in the Pokémon anime and Rio on Yu-Gi-Oh!
+Alyson Leigh Rosenfeld (born March 21, 1987) is an American voice actress, best known for voicing Bonnie, Nurse Joy, and Sophocles in the Pokémon anime and Rio on Yu-Gi-Oh!
 Zexal.

 Early life

-Alyson Leigh Rosenfeld was born to a Jewish family on March 21, 1987 in New York City.
-She also has Latina heritage.
+Alyson Leigh Rosenfeld was born on March 21, 1987 in New York City.
+She has Jewish and Latina heritage.
 She graduated from New York University.

 Career

 Anime

-As of 2010, Rosenfeld was voicing many characters in Pokemon, like this minor character too.

-In August 2019, Rossnfeld was cast in the role of Aina Arbeit in the English dub of the anime film Promare.
+Rosenfeld is best known for voicing Bonnie, Nurse Joy, Sophocles (and many others) on Pokémon, as well as Rio Kastle, Riley, Grace and Gloria Tyler (and many others) on Yu-Gi-Oh!, Aina Ardebit in the anime film Promare, Polly Pocket in Polly Pocket, Fraw Bow and LunaMaria Hawke in the Gundam anime universe, and many other notable roles.

 Theatre

 Rosenfeld played Manicka in The Last Cyclist, an absurdist comedy about the Holocaust, between May 30 and June 9, 2013, at the West End Theatre.

 Between March 7 and 29, 2015, Rosenfeld starred as the titular role in Stephen Schwartz's first professional NYC production of The Baker's Wife at The Gallery Players.

 Rosenfeld starred as Gertrude in Lynn Ahrens & Stephen Flaherty's Seussical at The Gallery Players from January 29 until February 21, 2016.

-Between January 28 and February 19, 2017, Rosenfeld starred in Stephen Sondheim's Marry Me a Little and as Lucy in You're A Good Man, Charlie Brown.
+Between January 28 and February 19, 2017, Rosenfeld starred in Stephen Sondheim's Marry Me a Little and as Lucy in You're a Good Man, Charlie Brown.
 Both shows were performed in rep.

 Between January 27 and February 18, 2018, Rosenfeld performed in William Finn's A New Brain as Rhoda.

 Rosenfeld starred as Princess Winnifred in Mary Rodgers' Once Upon a Mattress between February 22 and March 17, 2019.